Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Lower Bound on the Convergence of General Stochastic Approximation

 \section{Lower Bound on the Convergence of General Stochastic Approximation}

-In this section we discuss the convergence of general stochastic approximation.
-In this discussion we provide a simple stochastic approximation with iid noise which can give insight into the general convergence bound in \eqref{eq:general_stoch_conver}.
+In this section, we discuss the convergence of the general stochastic approximation.
+In this discussion, we provide a simple stochastic approximation with i.i.d. noise, which can give insight into the general convergence bound in \eqref{eq:general_stoch_conver}.
 In particular, we show that the convergence bound in \eqref{eq:general_stoch_conver} is tight and cannot be improved.

-Consider a one dimensional random variable $X$ with zero mean $\E[X]=0$ and bounded variance $\E[X^2]=\sigma^2$.
+Consider a one-dimensional random variable $X$ with zero mean $\E[X]=0$ and bounded variance $\E[X^2]=\sigma^2$.
 Consider the following update

-where we start with some fixed deterministic $x_0$ and $X_t$ is a an iid sample of the random variable $X$.
+where we start with some fixed deterministic $x_0$ and $X_t$ is a an i.i.d. sample of the random variable $X$.
 It is easy to see that the update \eqref{eq:simple_iid_update} is a special case of the update of the general stochastic approximation with the fixed point $x^*=0$.

 By expanding the update \eqref{eq:simple_iid_update}, we have

 Hence, we have

 Taking expectation on both sides, and using the zero mean property of $X_k$, we have